VisionsOfficial/candidate-backend-test/README.md

 **Candidate Instructions:**

 1. Clone the provided Git repository.
-2. Create a branch for development.
+2. Create a branch for development with the following format "FIRST_NAME-candidate".
 3. Implement the requested features.
 4. Provide documentation on how to run the application locally in a INSTRUCTIONS.md file at the root of the project.
 5. Submit a pull request once the test is completed.

+Please note that some details were not included on purpose to test your capacity to think for yourselves on some tasks.

+If you're having trouble and are completely stuck, contact felix@visionspol.eu.

 Good luck!